50 Free Things to Do in Connecticut This Summer with Kids

 40. Make a visit to one of Connecticut's National Historic Sites.
-Weir Farm is open dawn to dusk.
-Though it was once a rambling farm, now you can wander through the unused barns and absorb all the nature around you.
-Admission is free year round.
+Weir Farm is open from dawn to dusk.
+Though it was once a rambling farm, now visitors can wander through the unused barns and absorb nature.
+Admission is free year-round.

 42. Head to Ansonia Nature Center.
 Along with a welcoming visitor's center with nature exhibits (including some animals), there are miles of trails and a beautiful playground.

 Animal interactions are always a hit with kids.
 Photo courtesy of Ansonia Nature Center